 The patient population refers to the particulars of the people you have served.
-Radiologic technologists get to work with diverse patients with a range of medical conditions and who differ in various ways.
+Radiologic technologists work with diverse patients with various medical conditions and who differ in various ways.
 Consequently, you will often need to approach medical imaging differently with your patients both on a technical and social front.
 Patient population includes:

 - Pediatric patients.
 Fetuses, infants, children, adolescents, and young adults fall into this class.

 - Geriatric patients.
 These are the elderly/seniors.
 Radiography can detect some problems that are common with seniors like osteoporosis, arthritis, and heart diseases.